Experienced software architect

 Senior Manager, Formal Verification (San Jose, CA)

-- Led the development of a new tool that automatically finds several classes of bugs in a semiconductor design.
+- Led the development of a tool that automatically detects several classes of bugs in a semiconductor design.

 - Started the project from the ground up.
 Assembled, trained and coached a small but highly